IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/3. development/6. platform-domains/index.md

 Branding is important, which is why IndiGO provides the means to customize its look.
 Colors, margins, sizes, and fonts can all be changed by applying a different theme.
 IndiGO also supplies a set of UI components that share a look-and-feel and adhere to the theme, such that the user can have a seamless UI experience.
 [Configuration Framework](/indigo/documentation/development/platform-domains/configuration-framework)

 ## Settings Framework

+It may be important to remember some of the state of your service or frontend.
+The user expects some continuity when relaunching an app, and a consistent state between road trips.
+IndiGO facilitates that by providing a settings service where you can store and retrieve your setting values in a type-safe manner.
 [Settings Framework](/indigo/documentation/development/platform-domains/settings-framework)